-When the king returned he went to visit the Bodhisatta and saw that he had taken ill.
+When the king returned, he went to visit the Bodhisatta and saw that he had taken ill.
 When the Bodhisatta explained what really ailed him, and for whom his lust was aimed, the king gave him his queen.
 But in secret he told his queen to follow his plan to save the Bodhisatta.
-They left the palace to take up residence in an abandoned house that passersby used as a toilet.
+They left the palace and moved into an abandoned house that passersby used as a toilet.
 The queen directed the cleaning and repair while the Bodhisatta did all the work.
 She sent the Bodhisatta to the palace to fetch every tool, material, and furnishing one at a time and came up with as many tasks as she could, making the project as long and difficult as possible.

 Cured of his lust, he rushed to the palace, gave the queen back to the king, and returned to the mountains, his power of insight restored.

 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
 He no longer took joy in his studies or meditation and became so depressed he stopped cleaning himself.
 The Buddha told him this story to remind him that controlling natural passions is difficult and takes great effort, even for highly purified people.